Sanctions dodge: India to pay gold for Iran oil, China may follow

 India has reportedly agreed to pay Tehran in gold for the oil it buys, in a move aimed at protecting Delhi from US-sanctions targeting countries who trade with Iran.
 China, another buyer of Iranian oil, may follow Delhi’s lead.

-“I was personally present when the deputy economics minister of Iran was talking to a foreign society in Berlin,” he added.
+German political analyst Christoph R. Horstel told RT that amid the economic crisis the embargo on Iranian oil imports could backfire on the EU, while Iran “will do quite well even under the embargo.”“All the present faithful customers to Iran oil are set to continue buying this oil, and they will find a way, rest assured,” he said.
+“This is the signal I get from Tehran.”“I was personally present when the deputy economics minister of Iran was talking to a foreign society in Berlin,” he added.
 “And the gentleman said very openly to the shocked audience ‘OK.
 You don’t want to buy our goods.
 Well, the Chinese do.”

 Neil Padukone from the Takshashila, an independent Indian think tank, told RT that countries like China, Russia and India are now looking for other creative ways to engage with Iran while insulating themselves from punitive actions from the United States.
 “And some of these actions include paying in gold rather than dollars and also building new, independent corporate entities that don’t even participate in Western markets.”